 This fourth Wetskills edition in Romania was hosted by the Technical University for Civil Engineering in Bucharest.
 The event was partnered by Apele Romane, Brigaid (H2020) project, Romanian Water Association, Agriculture University of Bucharest and the Embassy of The Kingdom of The Netherlands.

 Images of the construction site of the Flood proof Polder Romania

 Case owner: BlueDeal – Dutch Water Authorities & WBA Jiu

-Romania and The Netherlands, cooperating under the BlueDeal programme, are water-rich countries with a long-standing history of combatting floods and keep feet dry, but both countries are becoming more vulnerable on droughts.
-Like the Craiova Plain in southwestern part of Romania, were people are facing severe drought challenges.
+Romania and The Netherlands are cooperating under the BlueDeal programme, like in the Craiova Plain in southwestern part of Romania, were people are facing severe drought challenges.
 Especially the agriculture is under pressure.
-An ‘Inspiration Guide’ could show innovative and economically attractive methods of agriculture, and concrete technical solutions of wetland- and irrigation-restauration, to create more awareness and offer practical solutions for all stakeholders.
+An ‘Inspiration Guide’ could show innovative and economically attractive methods of agriculture, and technical solutions of wetland- and irrigation-restauration, to create more awareness and offer practical solutions for all stakeholders.
 How could such Inspiration Guide contribute to innovative Integrated Water Resource Management Plans with special focus on drought and climate change?

 Case owner: VPdelta